underlines/awesome-ml/llm-tools.md

 - [mamba](https://arxiv.org/abs/2312.00752) alternative to transformer architecture for LLMs using Linear-Time Sequence Modeling with Selective State Spaces [code](https://github.com/state-spaces/mamba)
 - [StreamingLLM](http://arxiv.org/abs/2309.17453) Efficient Streaming Language Models with Attention Sinks for bigger Context Windows, [code](https://github.com/mit-han-lab/streaming-llm)
 - [Chain of Abstraction](https://arxiv.org/abs/2401.17464) CoA A New Method for LLMs to Better Leverage Tools in Multi-Step Reasoning
+- [The Era of 1-bit LLMs](https://arxiv.org/abs/2402.17764) All Large Language Models are in 1.58 Bits
+- [Large World Model](https://largeworldmodel.github.io/) World Model on Million-Length Video and Language with Blockwise RingAttention by UC Berkley

 # Other awesome resources